UGerhards/rsyslog/doc/source/configuration/modules/mmsequence.rst

 .. note::

    Parameter names are case-insensitive; camelCase is recommended for readability.

-Module Parameters
+Action Parameters
 -----------------

 .. list-table::